This summer, Tara E. will fulfill her dream, becoming a family care doctor in her home state of Michigan.

-Despite the large numbers, recent strain of the COVID-19 crisis, and additional fact that foreign-born doctors are playing an increasingly large role in rural communities around the U.S, potential immigration policies, and changing visa rules, have created widespread uncertainty amongst the medical community.
+Despite the large numbers, the recent strain of the COVID-19 crisis, and the additional fact that foreign-born doctors are playing an increasingly large role in rural communities around the U.S, potential immigration policies, and changing visa rules, have created widespread uncertainty amongst the medical community.

-That uncertainty, especially amongst those wanting to practice in the U.S., is threatening to spill over into something more troubling, if the pandemic is still far from its peak.
+That uncertainty, especially amongst those wanting to practice in the U.S., is threatening to spill over into something more troubling if the pandemic is still far from its peak.